October 30, 2018

 Data from the National Center for Access to Justice (NCAJ) says there are about 0.64 civil attorneys for every 10,000 persons who cannot afford lawyers in the USA.
 Some attorneys charge $200 just for an initial consultation, then five-figure retainer fees.
 Attorneys that charge $100 per hour in small towns are considered “cheap.”
 But that number is rare and unrealistic in medium and large cities.

-Play Offense, Not Defense
+Play Offense, Not Defense when self-represented

 Justice Richard Posner, of the Seventh Circuit Court of Appeals, wrote a dissenting opinion in the case of Merritt vs. Faulkner, 697 F.2d 761 (7th Cir.
 1987).
 He said, “It is unfair to deny a litigant a lawyer and then trip him up on technicalities.”
 The Ninth Circuit Court of Appeals has ruled that “In civil rights cases where the plaintiff appears pro se, the court must construe the pleadings liberally and must afford plaintiff the benefit of any doubt.”
 Jackson v.
 Carey, 353 F.3d 750, 757 (9th Cir.
 2003).